 After climbing a great hill, one only finds that there are many more hills to climb.
 Nelson Mandela

 Not everyone has given up on tree climbing.
 There is a group that advocates tree climbing for both adults and children.
 Tree Climbers International is an organization which promotes safe tree climbing.
 Safe for the person climbing and safe for the tree.
-To find out more about their organization you can visit their website at http://treeclimbing.com/
+To find out more about their organization you can visit their website at http://treeclimbing.com/ Some grown ups take tree climbing seriously as you can see in this tree climbing guide.

 If you build or grow it they will climb.